briansimiyuj/doctor-appointment-app/README.md

   b.
 Create an array of days of the week
   c.
 Get doctor info from the BookingContext

     d.
 Create a function to fetch the booking slots from the server
       i.
 Set doctorSlots with an empty array ii.
 Create a variable to store the date of the current day iii.
 Create a loop to iterate over the days of the week
             1. Create a variable to store current time using new Date()
             2. Create a variable to store end time using new Date()
             3. Set current time and end time to today + i days
             4. Set end time hours to 21:00
             5. For today (i=0): if current hour < 8, set to 8:00; else calculate next 30-min slot
             6. For other days:/ set start time to 8:00
             7. Create time slots array and populate with 30-minute intervals until end time

       iv.
 Create a variable to store the time slots and set it to an empty array
       v.
 Create a while loop to check if the current time is before the end time
         1. Set formatted time
         2. Push the formatted time and dateTime to the time slots array
         3. Increase the current time by 30 minutes

       vi.
 Update the doctorSlots state with the time slots array vii.
 Run getAvailableSlots function when the doctor info is updated viii.
 Create a function to handle the slot selection
         - Add the selected time slot to local storage

+    e.
+Create a function to cancel the appointment

+      i.
+Remove the selected time slot from local storage

     #### Time slot management